User0332/PogScript/README.md

 # PogScript

-A new, C-like language which aims to provide dynamic typng, object-oriented programming, and other high-level language features while also being compiled to x86 assembly.
+A new, C-style language which aims to provide dynamic typing, object-oriented programming, and other high-level language features while also being compiled to x86 assembly.
 The code in this repository is for the base implementation, **pogc2**, which is a compiler for the language written in Python.

 **You are free to make contributions or suggestions -- just submit a pull request!**